jeffa00/quirkety-export-node/README.md

 ## Whoa, What's All This About A Source Project Directory Thingy?
 When you run Quirkety Export, it will spin through the directory you give it and do the following:

-1) Read site-info.json file for site info.
+1. Read site-info.json file for site info.
 In json format.
 From a file.
-2) Copy static elements to the www directory.
+2. Copy static elements to the www directory.
-3) Load templates into memory
+3. Load templates into memory
-3) Spin through the site-data directory and all subdirectories
+3. Spin through the site-data directory and all subdirectories
-  A) Look for *.json files
+  A. Look for *.json files
-  B) Look for matching files
+  B. Look for matching files
-  C) Processing md files into HTML
+  C. Processing md files into HTML
-  D) Apply content to templates to generate output files
+  D. Apply content to templates to generate output files
-  E) Export HTML files to appropriate places
+  E. Export HTML files to appropriate places

 ## What Goes In My Source Project Directory Thingy?
 Basically three required directories, one optional directory, and a whole lot of json, md or html files.

-SourceDir/
++ SourceDir/
-    ant-build-script     <- HTML5 Boilerplate build script <- Optional
++   ant-build-script     <- HTML5 Boilerplate build script <- Optional
-    site-data            <- Structure via dirs and json + md or html site-static-elements <- images, scripts, etc.
++   site-data            <- Structure via dirs and json + md or html
++   site-static-elements <- images, scripts, etc.
-    template             <- Base HTML with Mustache place holders www                  <- Output directory suitable for publishing (mostly)
++   template             <- Base HTML with Mustache place holders
++   www                  <- Output directory suitable for publishing (mostly)

 The important thing to remember is that your URL structure will be based on your directory structure in your site-data and site-static-elements directories.